Reilly Brothers and Raub Building

-The Reilly Brothers and Raub Building is an historic, American commercial building that is located in Lancaster, Lancaster County, Pennsylvania.
+The Reilly Brothers and Raub Building is an historic commercial building that is located in Lancaster, Lancaster County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1983.

 History and architectural features

 Designed by noted Lancaster architect C. Emlen Urban and built between 1910 and 1911, this historic building is a four- to five-story, L-shaped, steel-frame structure that is clad in brick, pink granite, Indiana limestone, and copper.
 Created in the Beaux-Arts style, it once housed the Reilly Brothers and Raub hardware store, and now contains a mall and apartment complex, called the Central Market Mall.
 It is located near the Lancaster Central Market, which stands at 23 North Market St.

-It was added to the National Register of Historic Places in 1983.